vivekd16/agentic/docs/tools/tool-library/duckduckgo-tool.md

-# DuckDuckGoSearchTool
+# DuckDuckGoTool

-The `DuckDuckGoSearchTool` provides a simple interface to search the web using DuckDuckGo.
+The `DuckDuckGoTool` provides a simple interface to search the web using DuckDuckGo.
 This tool allows agents to perform web searches without requiring API keys or authentication.

 ## Features